davidroyer/nuxt-book/Book/6-static-site-generation.md

 generating routes since it's
 already a project dependency via this module.

+!!! info FYI
-Just FYI, the code & concept of generating routes is generally the same regardless of the HTTP client you are using though.
+The code & concept of generating routes is generally the same regardless of the HTTP client you are using though.
+!!!

 This example is assuming we have a dynamic route file of `posts/_id.vue`.